we0921/Group-5-QuickBites/README.md

 # Known Issues:

+* Do not have multiple tabs of the site open (ex: the user home page and a restaurant menu)
 * Concurrent user/vendor access causes synchronization issues.
 Doing so will cause issues that will require our manual intervention.
-* Do not have multiple tabs of the site open (ex: the user home page and a restaurant menu)
+* We do not prevent users from ordering items from multiple stores.
+* Availability checking occurs when adding the item to the cart, not at checkout.

 # Contact Info:
 If, for any reason, there is an interruption in the hosting service, we should be able to manually restart the web server.